Morada Car Accident and Personal Injury Lawyer

 - Wrongful Death

-To recover compensation in a personal injury case, negligence must be proven on the part of another party or entity.
+To recover compensation in a personal injury case, negligence must be proven by another party or entity.
 Evidence of negligence to show liability must fall into the following four categories:

-- Duty of Care: Evidence must prove that the negligent party owed a legal duty to an injured person.
+- Duty of Care: Evidence must prove that the negligent party owed a legal obligation to an injured person.

 - Breach of Duty: The personal injury lawsuit must show that the responsible individual breached that duty of care.
 In other words, the at-fault party breached reasonable standards for safety and failed to provide them to prevent foreseeable trauma to the other individual.